bradtse/marylandtransitcommuters/README.md

-The master branch is actually "webservice", I just haven't gotten around to merging them yet
+The master branch is actually the "webservice" branch, I just haven't gotten around to merging them yet